This Christmas, Please Don't Feed the Storm Drain!

 Irving residents should simply return turkey fryer oil to its original container or collect it in another screw-top-type container (no larger than 5 gallons) such as a milk jug after it has cooled.
 Other vegetable cooking oil (sorry, no cooking grease, fats, food scraps, or motor oil in the same container, please) are also eligible for this recycling effort.
 Call 972-721-2232 to arrange for curbside pickup.

 The City of Mansfield is offering residents an opportunity to properly dispose of their cooking oil in a way that protects the environment and sewer infrastructure, and recycles the oil to make biodiesel.
 Cooking oil needs to be placed in rigid plastic containers, labeled, and secured with screw top lids for transporting.
-Residents can call the Stormwater Manager at 817-276-4240 for more information about dropping off used cooking oil on Saturday, December 9, between 10 a.m. and 2 p.m.
+Residents can call 817-477-2248 for more information about dropping off used cooking oil.

 The collection is limited only to used cooking oil.
 No other types of oil (such as motor oil) or any other material will be accepted.
 The oil should be free of any other contaminants.

 The City of Plano wants to collect your turkey fryer oil, and any other vegetable cooking oil, for recycling into biodegradable, renewable fuel!
-The City of Plano Household Chemical Collection Program will pick up used holiday cooking oil from your home and donate it for recycling.
+The City of Plano Household Chemical Collection Program will pick up used cooking oil from your home and donate it for recycling.
 Cooking oil needs to be placed in rigid plastic containers, labeled, and secured with screw top lids for transporting.
-Schedule a collection by contacting Environmental Waste Services Customer Services at 972-769-4150.
+Schedule a collection by contacting Environmental Waste Services Customer Service at 972-769-4150. faq page